jostylr/event-when/README.md

   a webpage, then we can do something like

     ```
+    emitter.when([["file parsed, "jack"], ["database returned", "jack"]],
+        ["all data retrieved","jack"]);

-    emitter.when(["file parsed:jack", "database returned:jack"],
+    emitter.when(["file parsed, "database returned"],
-        "all data retrieved:jack");
+        "all data retrieved", {scope: "jack"});

     ```

     This is why the idea of a central emitter is particularly useful to this library's intent.
 * [Scope](#scope).
 Events can be scoped.
 In the above example, each of the events are scoped based on the user jack.
-It bubbles up from the most specific to the least specific.
-Each level can access the associated data at all levels.
-For example, we can store data at the specific jack event level while having the handler at "all data retrieved" access it.
-Works the other way too.
-One can stash the scope into scope jack and the handler for `database returned` can access the name jack and its scope.
+The emitter hosts a scope object where data for scopes can be stashed.
 * [Actions](#action).
 Events should be statements of fact.
 Actions can be used to call functions and are statements of doing.
 "Compile document" is an action and is a nice way to represent a function handler.